If you came to this page directly, you might wish to read a page with an introduction to this section first.

 This palace is situated near the International Airport of Amman, but it does not receive the attention it deserves by those who organize tours of Jordan, although its design is an interesting example of the passage from classic to Islamic architecture.
 According to tradition it was built by Umayyad Caliph Walid II and it was never finished as the Caliph was killed after only one year in charge.

 The overall design recalls Qasr al-Hayr al-Sharqi as it had a pool at the centre of the courtyard and a mosque near the entrance.
+You may wish to see Anjar, an Umayyad town in Lebanon.

 Main hall (mostly reconstructed)